foresightJ/Subscription/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000] for th client side (http://localhost:8000) for the server side
+Open [http://localhost:3000] for the client side (http://localhost:8000) for the server side

 To connect to the database - MongoDB